-April is National Poetry Month in Canada and the United States.1 Founded by the Academy of American Poets in 1996, they’ve come up with a list of ways to celebrate poetry.
+April is National Poetry Month in Canada and the United States. ((The UK celebrates their poets in October.))
+Founded by the Academy of American Poets in 1996, they’ve come up with a list of ways to celebrate poetry.
 For instance, April 14th is Poem in Your Pocket Day, and another suggestion is to read interviews and literary criticism about poets and poetry.
 To that end, I offer the following:

 - Open Book Toronto is running a series, Poets in Profile, with interviews from various poets.